mcneel/developer.rhino3d.com/_guide_topics/rhinopython/creating_rhino_commands_using_python.md

 ## Mac

-Setting this up on Mac OS X is a bit more labour intensive, but once you see how it works, it should be fairly straightforward.
+Setting this up on macOS is a bit more labour intensive, but once you see how it works, it should be fairly straightforward.
 (It is helpful to read the [Windows](#windows) section above to get the general idea).

-There are four things you need to pay attention to on OS X:
+There are four things you need to pay attention to on macOS:

 1. The py script file
 1. The plugin name
 1. The command name
 1. The plugin GUID

-On OS X, the location of the plugin folders must be in:
+On macOS, the location of the plugin folders must be in:

 */Users/~/Library/Application Support/McNeel/Rhinoceros/MacPlugIns/PythonPlugIns/*